 Veterans at Cornell

-Cornell has a proud military history dating back to 1862 and the Morrill Land Grant Act requiring every land grant institution to include military training in its curriculum.
-As the land grant university of New York State, Cornell has offered instruction in military science from the university’s inception.
-We are proud of our students who have graduated from Cornell and gone on to serve in the military and we are proud of our veterans who have made the choice to attend Cornell after they have served our country.
-Today, Cornell is home to about 90 undergraduate student veterans/current servicemembers and over 400 veterans that work or study at Cornell.
+Cornell’s commitment to military service and those who’ve served isn’t new; it dates back to our founding as the land grant university for New York and the Morrill Land Grant Act requiring every land grant institution to include military training in its curriculum.
+We are proud of our students who have graduated from Cornell and gone on to serve in the military and we are proud of our veterans who have made the choice to attend Cornell after serving our country.

 Veteran Admissions and Enrollment Support

-Cornell offers two options for students when they apply.
-You can apply as a first-year student or as a transfer student.
+Cornell applicants use the Common Application and students can apply as either a first-year student or as a transfer student.
 To be considered a first-year student you must have graduated high school but earned fewer than 12 credits at a college or university.
-To be considered a transfer student, you must have graduated high school and earned 12 or more credits at another college or university since graduation.
-Also, if you’ve enrolled as a full-time student at another institution, you’re considered a transfer applicant.
-Admissions committees will select a cohort of applicants with U.S. military service to participate in the Veterans Summer Bridge Program.
+To be considered a transfer student, you must have graduated high school and either earned 12+ credits or enrolled full-time at another college or university after graduation.

-The undergraduate degree-granting colleges of Cornell University participate in the Yellow Ribbon Program, the supplement to the Post-9/11 G.I.
-Bill® education benefit.
+Cornell meets 100% of demonstrated financial need for all admitted students and military/veteran applicants are encouraged to apply for financial aid, regardless of their veteran benefits eligibility.
+Cornell also participates in the Yellow Ribbon Program, the supplement to the Post-9/11 G.I.
+Bill™ education benefit.
 For more information about veteran education benefits, please visit the University Registrar website.

 For more information about financial aid, please contact the Office of Financial Aid and Student Employment at email@example.com.

-Cornell is a proud host campus for the Warrior-Scholar Project.
-The Warrior-Scholar Project offers immersive one and two-week academic workshops or "boot camps."
-These workshops are offered free of charge to enlisted veterans at some of America’s top colleges and universities.
+Cornell is also a proud host campus for the Warrior-Scholar Project.
+The Warrior-Scholar Project offers immersive one and two-week academic workshops or "boot camps" free of charge to enlisted veterans at some of America’s top colleges and universities.

 Recent News Highlights